-Substance Use Disorder: The Plan provides treatment for Alcohol, Chemical, Drug and Substance Use Disorder services the same as for medical services.
+Substance Use Disorder: The Plan provides treatment for Alcohol, Chemical, Drug and Substance Use Disorder services the same as for Medical Services.
 Inpatient care for such services must be pre-approved as is the case with medical inpatient services.
-Both inpatient and outpatient care are subject to medical necessity and appropriateness guidelines.
-Partial hospitalization and intensive outpatient for Substance Use Disorder are covered as outpatient.
-The TPA contracts with an outside vendor to coordinate and determine Medical Necessity of the diagnosis and treatment of all Substance Use Disorder Coverage, the appropriate way to access Coverage, or how to prior authorize care for Substance Use Disorder, you must contact the contracted vendor.
+Both inpatient and Outpatient care are subject to Medical Necessity and appropriateness guidelines.
+Partial hospitalization and intensive Outpatient for Substance Use Disorder are covered as Outpatient.
+The TPA contracts with an outside vendor to coordinate and determine Medical Necessity of the diagnosis and treatment of all Substance Use Disorder services.
+If You have any questions about Your Substance Use Disorder Coverage, the appropriate way to access Coverage, or how to prior authorize care for Substance Use Disorder, you must contact the contracted vendor.
 The vendor's name and telephone number are listed on the back of Your ID card.